Businesses selling and trading in food

 How to apply

-If you are a new food business or are a current business who is transitioning to the Food Act 2014; you need to complete an application form for registration and scope of operations document and submit these to Council.
-Council or MPI is the only place you can register your plan or Programme.
+If you are a new food business or are a current business who is transitioning to the Food Act 2014; you will need to complete an application form, a scope of operations and sign an agreement to verify.
+These can be submitted to Council electronically by email - email@example.com.